farcrycore/plugin-social/README.md

 Implementing the social sign in features into your FarCry application is done via a registered JS library called `fcsocial`.

-First the library needs to be loaded in the <head> of your HTML output, usually in the `displayHeaderStandard` webskin;
+First the library needs to be loaded in the &lt;head&gt; of your HTML output, usually in the `displayHeaderStandard` webskin;

     <!--- include fcsocial JS library --->
     <cfimport taglib="/farcry/core/tags/webskin" prefix="skin" />
     <skin:loadJS id="fcsocial" />

-Then the fcsocial plugin can be initialised near the bottom of the HTML <body>, usually in the `displayFooterStandard` webskin;
+Then the fcsocial plugin can be initialised near the bottom of the HTML &lt;body&gt;, usually in the `displayFooterStandard` webskin;

     <script type="text/javascript">
     $s = fcsocial($j, {